Jaidon-Smith/jaidon-smith.github.io/_posts/2021-05-14-aikaraoke.md

 This post is focused on the cloud infrastructure rather than the machine learning algorithms.

-When hosting this site I wanted an infrastructure that would allow for scalibility from 0 when there are no users to scaling automatically scaling up for many users.
+When hosting this site I wanted an infrastructure that would allow for automatic scaling to 0 when there are no users and automatic scaling up for many users.
 It would require a cloud platform to achieve the necessary optimisation of resources and therefore I used Google Cloud Platform for this task.

 # The Infrastructure